- NURS FPX 6614 Assessment 1 Defining a Gap in Practice: Executive Summary.

 NURS FPX 6614 Assessment 1 Defining a Gap in Practice: Executive Summary

-These health professionals commonly stress on every aspect of patient care.
-Though a few areas may be troublesome for the elderlies after their hospital discharge, in general, there is no mounting issue in the home care provision for the elderly transitioning from the hospital to home care.
-One mistake firstly is diversity in policy development: their implementation.
 Hence, a standardized framework permits healthcare professionals to have a holistic evaluation of the person’s health and nonmedical requirements and to address both factors not necessarily recognized as concerning the illness outcomes (Steiner et al., 2019).
-Moreover, it is also problematic in terms of communication among mixed function departments.
-One of the major causes which leads to the growing amount of disconnected information and inconsistent care delivery is poor communication among different healthcare providers.
+Moreover, it is also problematic in terms of communication among mixed-function departments.
+One of the major causes that leads to the growing amount of disconnected information and inconsistent care delivery is poor communication among different healthcare providers.

 PICOT Question to a Gap in Practice

-Among the hospitalized geriatric patients rehabilitating at home, do the standardized care coordination protocol programmes matter, and end in patient observation, healing, indicators, individual satisfaction and readmission rates over 12 months than traditional care pathways?
+Among the hospitalized geriatric patients rehabilitating at home, do the standardized care coordination protocol programs matter, and end inpatient observation, healing, indicators, individual satisfaction, and readmission rates over 12 months than traditional care pathways?

 Potential Services and Resources for Care Coordination

-Despite all the opportunity that is on the table, the existence of obstacles such as the absence of system for the delivery of healthcare combined with limited access to technology, healthcare disparities and insufficient workforce acts as hits to healthcare coordination effectiveness.
+Despite all the opportunities that are on the table, the existence of obstacles such as the absence of a system for the delivery of healthcare combined with limited access to technology, healthcare disparities, and insufficient workforce acts as hits to healthcare coordination effectiveness.
 The impact is multiplying as the factors become more scattered, with resultant gaps in care, and a mix of restricted technology access and inequality further limiting access to services.
 Workforce shortage intensifies the continuity deficiency.

 Type of Care Coordination Intervention